-Keep in mind, it’s built differently from most compressors with its attack and release settings.
+Keep in mind, that it’s built differently from most compressors with its attack and release settings.
 The far-right means fast and the far-left means slow.

 Bus Compressor: This is based on the SSL Glue compressor and is typically used on a bus, but can be used on any sound at any time.
-I like using it on instrument and synth bus as a smooth way to control and gel sounds together, but still, keep the musicality within the sounds.
+I like using it on an instrument and synth bus as a smooth way to control and gel sounds together, but still, keep the musicality within the sounds.

 De-Esser: I don’t know what to say here, a De-Esser is a De-Esser and IK has done a good job with theirs.
 I really enjoy the De-Esse vs Normal switch for Ab-ing reasons.
 These are very popular to use with vocals, but I would encourage using them on any sound with harsh high-end sounds.
 You could even place it on the bus to further control sibilance throughout the entire track.